Skip to main content

 Uniform Motion Calendar ("UMC")

-- Uniform Motion Calendar will be held weekly every Wednesday morning from 8:30am to 9:30am.
+- Uniform Motion Calendar will be held weekly Thursday morning from 8:30am to 9:30am.

-- Only the available dates for UMC will be displayed online.
+- Only the available dates for UMC will be displayed online in OLS.

-- Scheduling is solely between the parties and/or pro se litigant.
-UMC hearings are not scheduled with the judicial assistant or the Court.
+- Scheduling is solely between the parties and/or self-represented litigant.
+UMC hearings are not scheduled with the judicial assistant or online.

-- Attach a copy of the Motion(s) being heard at the time the hearing is scheduled online.
-You do not need to forward or provide a copy of the Notice of Hearing and Motion(s) to the Court, as they are required to be uploaded at the time you schedule the hearing.
+- Attach a copy of the Notice of Hearing and Motion(s) being heard at the time the hearing is scheduled online.
+You do not need to forward or provide a copy of the Notice of Hearing and/or Motion(s) to the Court, as they are required to be uploaded at the time you schedule the hearing online.

-- UMC hearings must be scheduled no less than five (5) business days prior to the hearing date (unless short notice agreed to by parties).
+- UMC hearings must be scheduled no less than five (5) business days prior to the hearing date (unless short notice agreed by parties and General Magistrate).

 - Parties will be heard on a first come, first serve basis (please check in with the courtroom deputy).

-- Pro se litigants not using online scheduling may provide courtesy copies of their UMC Notice of Hearing and Motion(s) to the Court via regular mail or email.
+- Self-represented litigants may provide courtesy copies of their UMC motion(s) and notice of hearing to the Court via regular mail.

 - Appearance by telephone is permitted at UMC hearings using CourtCall.
 CourtCall.com is the service provider used for the purposes of scheduling and appearing at a non-evidentiary hearing via telephone.

-- Any party or attorney may appear for Uniform Motion Calendar, Case Management Conference, or Status Hearing via telephonic appearance.
-No Motion, Order, or Court’s permission for telephone appearance is required for UMC, Case Management Conference, or Status Hearing.
+- Any party or attorney may appear for Uniform Motion Calendar, Case Management Conference, or a Status Hearing via telephonic appearance.
+No Motion, Order, or Court's permission for telephone or video conference appearance is required for UMC, Case Management Conference, or a Status Hearing.

-- To set a telephonic appearance for a UMC, Case Management Conference, or Status Hearing that is presently set, please go to CourtCall.com and/or call 1-888-882-6878 and follow the instructions.
+- To set a telephonic appearance or video conference appearance for a UMC, Case Management Conference, or Status Hearing that is presently set, please go to CourtCall.com and/or call 1-888-882-6878 and follow the instructions.

-- Any party, witness, or attorney wishing to appear or desiring to present testimony through communication equipment for an evidentiary hearing shall, prior to the hearing at which the testimony is to be presented, contact all parties to determine whether each party consents to this form of testimony.
+- Any party, witness, or attorney wishing to appear or desiring to present testimony through communication equipment for an evidentiary hearing or non-jury trial shall, prior to the hearing at which the testimony is to be presented, contact all parties to determine whether each party consents to this form of testimony.

-- If all parties consent to the appearance of the party, witness, or attorney appearing telephonically, an Agreed Order shall be submitted to the Court in MS WORD Format, 12 point Times New Roman font, to the divisional email: CAD-MJCA-K@pbcgov.org.
+- If all parties consent to the appearance of the party, witness, or attorney appearing telephonically or by video conference, an Agreed Order shall be submitted to the Court in MS WORD Format, 12 point Times New Roman font, to the divisional email: CAD-SCHRoomD@pbcgov.org

-- If a party objects to the appearance of the party, witness, or attorney appearing telephonically, the party seeking to present the testimony shall move for permission to present testimony through communication equipment, which motion shall be set on Uniform Motion Calendar and set forth good cause as to why the testimony should be allowed in this form.
+- If a party objects to the appearance of the party, witness, or attorney appearing telephonically or by video conference, the party seeking to present the testimony shall move for permission to present testimony through communication equipment, which motion shall be set on Uniform Motion Calendar ("UMC") and set forth good cause as to why the testimony should be allowed in this form.
+See Fla.
+R. Jud Admin Rule 2.530(d)(2) (2018)

-- No telephonic appearances are allowed by calling the Court’s chambers or Magistrate Assistant.
+- No telephonic appearances are allowed by calling the Court's chambers or Magistrate Assistant, unless otherwise ordered by the Magistrate.

 Notice/Motion to Set Cause For Non-Jury Trial/Requests for Special Set Hearings